 The PJM Synchronized Reserve Market provides PJM participants with a market-based system for the purchase and sale of the Synchronized Reserve ancillary service.
-Resource owners submit resource-specific offers to provide Synchronized Reserve, and PJM utilizes these offers together with energy offers and resource schedules from the eMKT System, as input data to the Synchronized Reserve and Regulation Optimizer (SPREGO).
-SPREGO then optimizes the RTO dispatch profile and forecasts LMPs to calculate an hourly Synchronized Reserve Market Clearing Price (SRMCP).
-This clearing price is then used to determine the credits awarded to providers and charges allocated to purchasers of the Synchronized Reserve service.
+Resource owners submit resource-specific offers to provide Synchronized Reserve, and PJM utilizes these offers together with energy offers and resource schedules from the eMKT System, as input data to the Ancillary Service Optimizer (ASO).
+ASO then optimizes the RTO dispatch profile and forecasts LMPs to The function of the Locational Pricing Calculator (LPC) is to determine the Real-Time LMP values and Ancillary Service clearing prices on a five minute basis.
+The LPC calculates LMPs for each of the PJM nodes in the state estimator model and for interface busses used as a proxy for transfers to and from PJM and external control areas.
+The Real-Time LMPs are defined as the cost to serve the next increment of load at each node bus location for the current system, taking into account eligible resource real-time offer prices and the buses' location with respect to transmission limitations and incremental system losses.